llaske/sugarizer/docs/tutorial_step3.md

 To draw the pawn we will reuse our nice pawn icon.
 So each time there will be a click on the Plus button, we will add a new pawn icon on the board.

 Let's update the `activity/activity.js` to add this.
-But first, we will slightly adapt our `getEnvironment` call:
+But first, we will slightly adapt our `getEnvironment` call.
+We just add a `currentenv` variable to store the environment to avoid multiple call of the `getEnvironment` method:

 		// Welcome user
 		var currentenv;